gui11aume/mmp/README.md

  > make

 A binary file `mmp` will be created.
-We made sure that `mmp` does not depend on external libraries.
-It is written in C and all the code you need is in the repository, so this should work on every variant of Linux.
+Right now we have a bit of an issue with the library `divsufsort`, which does not link properly.
+We are working on it, but in the meantime, you have to use the following workaround.
+First create a symbolic link as follows

+ > ln -s lib/libdivsufsort.so lib/libdivsufsort.so.3

+After this, you will have to update the environment variable `LD_LIBRARY_PATH` to be able to use `mmp`.
+You need to do the following every time you open a new terminal

+  > export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:path/to/mmp/lib

+Do not forget to replace `path/to/mmp` by the correct value.
+If the current directory is the `mmp` repository, you can do

+  > export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$(pwd)/lib

 III.
 Running `mmp`